 From Santorini, our mythological island hopping brought us to Ithaka, setting for Homer’s Odyssey and the story of King Odysseus.
 Thus, this spicy Cabernet, named “Ithaka Penelope’s Spell,” honors Odysseus’ faithful wife, who was also the daughter of Icarus.
 A bouquet of blackberry and currant with a light hint of leather, this vintage boasts extended barrel aging.
 Its depth and balance gives evidence that, like its namesake, Penelope, it would age beautifully.
 Gentle and well balanced, the 2014 Ithaka Penelope’s Spell Super Cab makes an excellent pairing with prime rib.

-to Georgós’ website, if you want to know how a Greek Pinot Noir style varietal should taste, this is the wine for you.
-Like all Georgós Super-Premium Greek Wines, this wine is handcrafted with low sulfites and 100% non-GMO grapes.
+According to the Georgós’ Nu Wines website, if you want to know how a Greek Pinot Noir style varietal should taste, this is the wine for you.
+Like all Georgós Nu Wines, this wine is handcrafted with low sulfites and 100% non-GMO grapes.
 In Greece, this varietal from 476 A.D is still known as the ‘Wine of Hercules” from its legacy as a palace favorite of King Agamemnon who led the Greek forces during the Trojan War.

 Light and delicate, the nose is reminiscent of a strawberry patch with a hint of allspice.
 Long, mellow tannins lead to a lingering finish.
-I can see that Mykonos 2013 would pair well with a wide variety of foods complimenting, for instance, ham or chicken but still contrasting with higher acid foods like tomato sauced pasta.
+I can see that Mykonos 2013 would pair well with a wide variety of foods complimenting, for instance, ham or chicken but still contrasting with higher acid foods like pasta with tomato sauce.
 Georgós also recommends serving it slightly chilled in the summer, similar to a white wine.

 In the wake of the evening’s events, the tasting of unique and delicious blends coupled with tales of temptresses and titans told by a loquacious wine-loving raconteur, I found myself imagining yet another legendary Greek.
-Although Zorba wasn’t present in the flesh, I felt his spirit cast its glow around our sated group of wine lovers. and knew we would have his blessing.
+Although Zorba was not present in the flesh, I felt his spirit cast its glow around our sated group of wine lovers.
+No doubt in my mind, we would have his blessing.
 Look for Georgós Nu Wines at Whole Foods Markets and on the web at https://www.georgoswine.com/